Online Density-Based Clustering for Real-Time Narrative Evolution Monitorin: Introduction

-Our contributions are threefold: \begin{enumerate} \item We introduce a realistic experimental framework for evaluating clustering under streaming conditions, including temporal pretraining, incremental daily updates, and sliding-window simulations on high-volume multilingual social media data. \item We conduct a systematic comparison of online density-based algorithms (DBSTREAM, DenStream) against the HDBSCAN baseline within a production-style pipeline, using a joint evaluation scheme that combines traditional clustering metrics (Silhouette, Davies–Bouldin) with narrative-specific metrics (distinctness, contingency, variance) \item We identify implementation-level scalability and correctness issues in widely used reference libraries and show how these affect real-world performance.
-Based on empirical and operational analysis, we position DenStream as the most promising online alternative and outline the architectural and downstream adaptations required for deployment in streaming narrative monitoring systems.
+We evaluate online density-based clustering methods that automatically infer the number of clusters, remain robust to noise in social media streams, and support efficient incremental updates with substantially lower memory and computational overhead than batch re-clustering.
+Our contributions are threefold: \begin{enumerate} \item We propose a realistic evaluation framework for streaming clustering, incorporating temporal pretraining, incremental daily updates, and sliding-window simulations on large-scale multilingual social media data. \item We systematically compare online density-based methods (DBSTREAM, DenStream) against a batch HDBSCAN baseline within a production-style pipeline, using a unified evaluation that combines standard clustering metrics with narrative-specific measures. \item We analyze scalability and correctness issues in widely used reference implementations and demonstrate their impact on real-world performance.
+Based on empirical and operational evidence, we identify DenStream as the most viable online alternative and outline the system adaptations required for deployment in narrative monitoring pipelines. \end{enumerate}